Tampomas II: Overview

-The disaster
+Disaster

 Tampomas II departed from Tanjung Priok harbor on Saturday, 24 January 1981, at 07:00, and was estimated to arrive in Ujung Pandang on Monday, January 26, 1981, at 22:00 local time.
 A pilot skipper mentioned that one of the ship's engines had broken down before its departure.

 The ship was carrying dozens of motor vehicles, including a SAKAI steam roller, Vespa scooters, etc., which were parked on the car deck.
 The manifest mentioned 200 motor cars, 1,055 registered passengers and 82 crew members on board.
 The estimated total passengers, including stowaways, was 1442.

 Around 20:00 on 25 January, at 114°25'60"E, 5°30'0"S, near the Masalembu Islands in the Java Sea (in the administrative area of East Java Province), and in stormy weather, some parts of the engine developed fuel leaks, and cigarette butts coming down from the vents ignited the leaking fuel.
 Crew-members saw the fire and tried to snuff it out using portable fire extinguishers, but failed.
 The fire grew larger in the engine compartment because of the open deck doors, and caused a power cutoff for two hours.
 The emergency generator failed, and all efforts to extinguish the fire were halted because it was deemed impossible.
 Subsequently, fuel in the tanks of passengers' vehicles ignited, causing the fire to spread and resulting in all of the decks rapidly burning up.
 Thirty minutes after the fire started, the passengers were ordered to go to the upper deck and board the lifeboats.
 However, the evacuation process went slowly because there was only one door to the upper deck.
 Once they got to the upper decks, none of the crew nor the ship's officers directed them to the lifeboats.
 Some of the crew members lowered the lifeboats for themselves.
 There were only six lifeboats, each with a capacity of only 50 people.
 Some passengers desperately dived into the sea, and some frantically waited for rescue.